 You can mark tags like this as hidden from readers.
 Hiding a tag from readers:

-- Keeps it visible in the article editor and category editor
+- Keeps it visible in the article editor and category editor.

-- Allows it to be used as a filter in Manage Articles custom filters
+- Allows it to be used as a filter in Manage Articles custom filters.

-- Prevents the tag from appearing in search results in your knowledge base
+- Prevents the tag from appearing in search results in your knowledge base.

-- Prevents the tag from appearing in the typeahead suggestions when a reader types ":" to begin a tag search
+- Prevents the tag from appearing in the typeahead suggestions when a reader types ":" to begin a tag search.

 To hide an existing tag from readers:

-- In the edit pop-up that appears, under Visibility, check the box next to "Hide tag from readers."
+The Edit Tag modal opens. - In the modal, check the Visibility box to Hide tag from readers.

 Like your product, company, and policies, tags might change over time.
 And without clear style guidelines (and even sometimes with them!), different authors might create differently-structured tags.
-Linus has faced this problem several times in our documentation, for example, some content was tagged with SSL cert
+Linus has faced this problem several times in our documentation.
+For example, some content was tagged with SSL cert

 and some was tagged with ssl certificate